1-hand opening. EZY-Check color lock indicates if door is locked. 6 panels can be adjusted to desired size of enclosure.

 Some people also dislike the fact that you cannot take down a hardware-mounted baby gate quickly.
 For example, if you’re having a party and want the gate gone for a night, you’ll have to disassemble the entire thing.
 And later, when the party is over, you’ll have to put it up all over again.

 But a hardware-mounted gate is a strong gate.
 It can uphold a baby’s weight without slipping, and unlike its pressure-mounted counterparts, you can mount it securely between angled walls.
-For these reasons, we recommend hardware-mounted gates for the most hazard-prone areas of your home, such as the top of the stairs and around your fireplace.
+For these reasons, hardware-mounted gates are great for the most hazard-prone areas of your home, such as the top of the stairs and around your fireplace.

 As the name suggests, a freestanding gate remains upright on its own.
 You don’t have to deal with screws or holes in your wall, and you don’t have to finagle the tension rod just right between two walls.
 You just push the gate into position, and voilà!
 Your barrier is set up.